Building & Benchmarking TidesDB

 # Configure with MinGWcmake -S . -B build -G "MinGW Makefiles" -DCMAKE_C_COMPILER=gcc -DCMAKE_TOOLCHAIN_FILE=C:\vcpkg\scripts\buildsystems\vcpkg.cmake

-# Build (Debug or Release)cmake --build build --config Release
+# Build (Debug or Release)cmake --build build --clean-first --verbose --config Release

 # Run testscd buildctest --verbose # or use --output-on-failure to only show failuresMSVC (Visual Studio)